-Carolina also earned top-10 national rankings in 2005 and in 2004 with a team that was led by All-Americas Marshall Hubbard and Chris Iannetta.
-Hubbard drove in a school-record 83 runs, while Iannetta, who made his major league debut with the Colorado Rockies in 2006, was one of three finalists for the Johnny Bench Award, presented annually to nation's top collegiate catcher.
-In a record-setting 2000 season, Carolina posted a 46-17 mark, the second-most victories in a season in school history.
-Carolina earned the No. 2 seed at the NCAA Regional at Upper Montclair, N.J., and came just one win away from advancing to the NCAA Super Regional.
+Carolina also earned top-10 national rankings in 2005 and in 2004 with a team that was led by All-Americans Marshall Hubbard and Chris Iannetta.
+Hubbard drove in a school-record 83 runs, while Iannetta, who made his major league debut with the Colorado Rockies in 2006, was one of three finalists for the Johnny Bench Award, presented annually to nation’s top collegiate catcher.
+In a record-setting 2000 season, Carolina posted a 46-17 mark and earned the No. 2 seed at the NCAA Regional at Upper Montclair, N.J.

 Fox’s career record of 539-141-4 at N.C.
 Wesleyan ranked second in career winning percentage (.791) among all active Division III head coaches at the time of his return to Carolina.